Questions about Photosynthesis

 Ans. (b)

-(a) Both carbon dioxide and water are oxidised
+(a) Both carbon dioxide and water are oxidized

 (b) Both carbon dioxide and water are reduced

-(c) Carbon dioxide is oxidised and water reduced
+(c) Carbon dioxide is oxidized and water reduced.

-(d) Carbon dioxide is reduced and water oxidised
+(d) Carbon dioxide is reduced and water oxidized

 Ans. (c)